Interface Summary

 - Can have state

-- Methods any visibility
+- Concrete methods can be any visibility options

 Best Practices